What is Rules as Code?

 • Before/after enactment - Another common element, not as widely shared, is to see RaC as including the idea that the coding should, at least ideally, happen before the legislation is enacted.
 This was the approach taken in New Zealand, and then Australia, when the expression RaC was invented in 2018-19.
 But many of the people who now say they are working on RaC are focussed on the tech side and are most interested in finding efficient ways to code the large body of existing legislation, rather than focussing on new legislation.

 • Rules separated from operation - Another common element, perhaps more widely shared but more rarely expressed, is the idea that RaC involves keeping the expression of the rules separate from the coding for the operational and procedural elements.
 Often this is in terms of using logic programming languages, such as Prolog, instead of traditional programming languages, such as Python.
-This is partly also intended to make updating a program easier when the legislated rules are changed - so that the new rule can be fed in to the program (potentially automatically through an “API”) without having to write the whole program from scratch again or work out which bits of the program depended on the old rule.
+This is partly also intended to make updating a program easier when the legislated rules are changed - so that the new rule can be fed in to the program (potentially automatically through an “API” or application programming interface) without having to write the whole program from scratch again or work out which bits of the program depended on the old rule.

 How does CRLP see Rules as Code?